Frequently Asked Questions

 One hundred percent of St. Mary’s academy alumnae enroll in their first or second-choice college/university.
 With a well established college counseling program, SMA alumnae are prepared to attend their college/university of choice, many being top-tier institutions across the country.
 Further, SMA alumnae consistently receive multiple merit-based scholarships for college.
 Click here to learn more about college counseling and to see a full list of where last year’s graduating class is now enrolled.

-While St. Mary’s Academy does not offer transportation to and from school, SMA utilizes the service Way To Go to help connect families who live in proximity to one another for carpools and ride-arranging at the beginning of the year.
+While St. Mary’s Academy does not offer transportation to and from school, SMA utilizes the service Carpool to School to help connect families who live in proximity to one another for carpools and ride-arranging at the beginning of the year.
 In addition, many students utilize public transportation to get to campus.
 The #24 city bus stops right in front of campus on University Blvd.
 St. Mary’s Academy does utilize a fleet of activity buses to transport students for field trips, community service, and athletics activities that may take place during the school day.

 St. Mary’s Academy utilizes a catered lunch provider, Wholesome Food Services, for Lower and Middle School food service.
 Students may opt in/out of this fee-based program as desired.
 Students may also bring their own lunch from home.